scipy-conference/scipy_proceedings/papers/blaine_mooers/mooersblaine.rst

 In some situations, workers have set up software pipelines for some of the steps.
 However, these pipelines are difficult to transfer or have trouble with the challenging samples that cannot yet be handled without human intervention.
 The current heterogenous computing environment makes the computational work vulnerable to errors in the tracking of input and output files.
-Storing the code and outputs for some of the steps in Jupyter Notebooks would be one way to reduce this vulnerability .
+Storing the code and outputs for some of the steps in Jupyter notebooks would be one way to reduce this vulnerability .

 To ease crystal structure determination in Jupyter, we made libraries of code templates for crucial programs [Kluy16]_.
 We formatted the libraries for two code snippet extensions for JupyterLab.